openstack-archive/fuel-docs/pages/reference-architecture/0090-savanna.rst

 **Notes and Limitations**

-Currently Savanna does not configure security groups, and at the same time it requires access to the VMs.
-That means that the default security group must have 22 port open for Savanna to work properly.
-HDP plugin also requires 8080 port to be open.
-Also you might have to open some ports for your use, like 50030 and 50070 to access JobTracker and NameNode web interface, or 80 to access Ambari console if HDP plugin is used.
-Also any inter-VM communication must not be blocked.
-That is a requirement only for tenants where Savanna will be used.

-Note that Fuel configures Savanna to use floating IPs to access and configure VMs.
-If your installation does not have floating IP auto assignment enabled (for nova-network) or Neutron is used, then on each Hadoop cluster launch you will need to specify network from which Savanna should assign floating IPs to the cluster nodes.
+Fuel configures Savanna to use floating IPs to access and configure VMs.

+Savanna does not configure OpenStack Security Groups, so manual configuration is required in each tenant where Savanna is going to be used.
+Savanna requires the following network ports to be open for inbound traffic:

+ * Port 22 (TCP)

+   Required for communication between Savanna and virtual machines.

+ * Port 8080 (TCP)

+   Ambari REST API [HDP plugin only]

+ * Port 50070 (TCP)

+   NameNode web interface

+ * Port 50030 (TCP)

+   JobTracker web interface

+ * Port 80 (TCP)

+   Ambari web interface [HDP plugin only]

+Also verify that communication between virtual machines is not blocked.

-Hadoop requires at least 1G of memory to run.
-That means you must use flavors having not less than 1G of memory for Hadoop cluster nodes.
+.. note:: Hadoop requires at least 1G of memory to run.
+That means you must
+    use flavors having not less than 1G of memory for Hadoop cluster nodes.